Culture of Hamilton, Ontario: Core Entertainment

 Hamilton also hosts several key venues operated by Core Entertainment.
-Core Entertainment is the engine that drives over 400 events to FirstOntario Centre, FirstOntario Concert Hall (both the Great Hall and The Studio) and Molson Canadian Studio.
+Core Entertainment is the engine that drives over 400 events to TD Coliseum, FirstOntario Concert Hall (both the Great Hall and The Studio) and Molson Canadian Studio.
 Core Entertainment is powered by Comcast Spectacor.
-Among these facilities is Hamilton's largest venue, FirstOntario Centre (formerly Copps Coliseum), a 17,500-seat enclosed arena that has served as the home for the Hamilton Bulldogs (OHL) ice hockey club since 2015 and routinely features a variety of sport, commercial and concert events throughout the year.
-Notable artists who have performed at FirstOntario Centre include U2, Tool, System of a Down, Metallica, Elton John, Rod Stewart and Aerosmith.
-Further events can be found just down the road at FirstOntario Concert Hall, a 2,193 seat performing arts theatre located less than a two-minute walk from FirstOntario Centre.
+Among these facilities is Hamilton's largest venue, TD Coliseum (formerly Copps Coliseum, FirstOntario Centre, and Hamilton Arena), a 17,500-seat enclosed arena that has served as the home for the Hamilton Bulldogs (AHL) 1996–2015, Hamilton Bulldogs (OHL) ice hockey club from 2015-2023, and routinely features a variety of sport, commercial and concert events throughout the year.
+Notable artists who have performed at TD Coliseum include U2, Tool, System of a Down, Metallica, Elton John, Rod Stewart and Aerosmith.
+Further events can be found just down the road at FirstOntario Concert Hall, a 2,193 seat performing arts theatre located less than a two-minute walk from TD Coliseum.
 FirstOntario Concert Hall is the home of the Hamilton Philharmonic Orchestra and boasts one of the leading architectural designs for acoustics in Canada.
 Notable performances include the annual festive production of 'The Nutcracker' and a number of internationally recognized entertainers such as Tom Jones, Sarah McLachlan, Hall & Oates and Billy Connolly.